natalieagus/50005/docs/Labs/01-Lab1-CLI.md

 <img src="{{ site.baseurl }}/assets/images/lab1/25.png"  class="center_seventy "/>

 # Summary
 In this lab, you are exposed to various commands and how to navigate your system using the CLI.
 It needs time to develop the habit.
 Perhaps one of the more fun things to do is to decorate and beautify your shell.
 You may [check this out](https://ohmyz.sh) for a beginner-friendly start (macOS/Linux using zsh) and [this](https://ohmyposh.dev/docs/installation/windows) for Windows (powershell).
+Zsh users: for a slimmer alternative, you can try [Antidote](https://antidote.sh).
+You can also use another shell entirely, try [fish](https://fishshell.com).

 # Appendix

 ## Simple `.zshrc` setup
-Oh My Zsh is a popular framework for managing Zsh configurations, offering a wide array of themes, plugins, and features that enhance the Zsh experience.
+Oh My Zsh is a popular framework (but huge) for managing Zsh configurations, offering a wide array of themes, plugins, and features that enhance the Zsh experience.
 However, due to its **extensive** functionality and the sheer number of plugins and themes it provides, some users may find it somewhat **bloated**, especially if they only need a subset of its capabilities or are using older hardware where performance is a concern.

 If you're looking for alternatives that are lighter or wish to customize Zsh in a more minimalistic manner, here's a few simple steps to take.